christianalfoni/impact/docs/05_Services.md

 }
 ```

 Sometimes you just want to inject some value which is not a class.
-In that case you can use a string and inject it in a constructor using the `@inject` decorator.
+In that case you can use a string and inject it in a constructor using the `@Value` decorator.

 ```tsx
 import { ServiceProvider } from 'impact-app'